Rahula College

-Rahula College (රාහුල විද්යාලය) is a boys' school in Sri Lanka, located in Matara district.
+Rahula College (රාහුල විද්යාලය) is one of Sri Lanka’s boys’ schools, located in Matara district.
 Though it was originally a private Buddhist school, now it is run by the Government of Sri Lanka as a National School.
 Rahula College has two sections - the Primary section, which serves students from Grade 1 to Grade 5, and the Secondary section, which serves students from Grade 6 to Grade 13.

 History

-In 1921, Frederick Gordon Pearce (principal of Mahinda College, Galle), D.T.W.
-Rajapaksha Ralahami and Sir R. S. S. Gunawardana established the "Buddhists Society".
+In 1921, Frederick Gordon Pearce (principal of Mahinda College, Galle), D. T. W. Rajapaksha Ralahami and Sir R. S. S. Gunawardana established the "Buddhists Society".
 On 1 May 1923, the Buddhists Society opened a school named Parakramabhahu Vidyalaya, in a rented building on Main Street, Matara.
 Parakramabhahu Vidyalaya's motto was "May I be a true Buddhist".
 Hewabowalage Yasapala was the first student.
 Parakramabhahu Vidyalaya was shifted to the "Saram Mudali Walawwa" which was donated by C. A. Odiris de Silva, with the new name of "Rahula College".
 C.A.
 Odiris de Silva's second son C.A.
 Ariyathilake, who also donated Matara's leading girls' school Sujatha Vidyalaya, donated this school to the government.

 Rahula College currently has over 4,000 students.